deployd/AwaitScript/README.md

     console.log((await fs.stat('myfile.txt')).size);

-Right now you can only use `await` as a fire-and-forget option, or assign it to a variable.
+Right now you can only use `await` as a procedural function call, or assign its result to a variable.
 Ideally, you could insert `await [function]` anywhere into your code and use its value inline.

 ### Support for non-conventional callbacks